-We sent in all of our documents except for our FBI records because it was just taking too long which added on time for our visa application approval but really not much.
+We sent in all of our documents except for our FBI records (no longer needed for a 457 visa unless requested) because it was just taking too long which added on time for our visa application approval but really not much.

-Instead we had a Bridging Visa that allowed us to enter Australia lawfully while our 457 visa status was being determined.
+Instead we had a temporary three month ETA visa that allowed us to enter Australia lawfully while our 457 visa status was being determined.

 - Employers are now limited to the number of employees they can sponsor on a 457 Visa.